arne-z/BachelorThesis/ExperimentSetup.md

 ## Recruiting

 Current plan is to recruit from HPI Students.
 I am unlikely to have access to software professionals.
---- comment Chris.
+''comment Chris.
 I have a large network of professional programmers.
-We could tackle it in case you want to replicate the experiment.
+We could tackle it in case you want to replicate the experiment.''

 ## Inclusion Criteria